 “I was in a bus accident, I was a trainer and I was standing when the driver started driving, she ran a red light and in trying to avoid an accident she slammed the brakes causing an accident anyways.
 With the impact, I flew forward, I was off the ground and I received multiple injuries from this accident.
 I went to the company’s doctor and he said there was nothing wrong with me.
 I was really upset with that and I decided to seek help elsewhere.”

 Both cases are an example of hostile work environments where women are treated unfairly.
 Anytime anyone gets injured at work or in a car accident while working, the employer is responsible for the medical expenses.

 Another successful case handled was for Wanda.
 She was an employee at a construction company and came to our office after falling from a truck and hitting her head.

 “I was so naive.
 I thought that the company would help me get better and put me back on track to continue working.
 Unfortunately that didn’t happen, instead, I found out, six weeks later, that I was terminated.
-When I found out I was terminated, I decided to take action and I hired The Bader Law Firm to defend me.
+When I found out I was terminated, I decided to take action and I hired Bader Scott Injury Lawyers to defend me.
 It was the best decision I could have made.”

 Here are some of the most common injuries at work for women:

 - Injuries due to industrial or office equipment